 An exception will be thrown if the database system does not allow databases to be removed, the database does not exist, or if database removal fails.
-Currently, only the :postgresql-socket does not allow databases to be destroyed.

 This function may invoke the operating systems functions.
 Thus, some database systems may require the administration functions to be available in the current PATH.
 At this time, the :mysql backend requires mysqladmin and the :postgresql backend requires dropdb.